fatemesoleymanian/ERP-System_With_Java/README.md

 - **Live API Documentation:** Automatically generated and interactive API documentation via **Springdoc-OpenAPI** (available at `/swagger-ui.html`).
 - **Performance Optimized:** Utilizes **Spring Cache** (`@Cacheable`) on high-read, low-write endpoints to reduce database load.
 - **Containerized:** Fully Dockerized with a multi-stage Dockerfile for a lightweight, production-ready image.
-- **CI/CD Pipeline:** Includes a **GitHub Actions** workflow for continuous integration, running tests and building the Docker image on every push.

 ---